agarnung/image-deblurring-exploration/README.md

 - **Performing the deconvolution** of the damaged images to produce clearer and sharper photos.
 - **Evaluating the quality of the restored images** by comparing them with a reference image taken with a working camera.

-## Porject overview
+## Project overview

 * The folder notebook contains the main investigation.
-* The folder test_cpp and test_python contain the code utilized.
+* The folder code contain the code utilized.